msotomorras/cloud-pareidolias/README.md

 The pipeline for the project looks as follows:
 * Takew a picture of the sky as **input**
 * **Process** the picture
-   * Looks for a cloud in the image
+   * Search for clouds in the image
       * Thresholds image to find white areas
       * Looks for areas within a defined threshold
-      * Substracts the background in the original image to generate outlies
+      * Substracts the background in the original image to generate outlines
       * Generates the outlines of the image
    * Classifies the outlines of the cloud
-   * Generates image of the class detected with the outlines of the cloud
+   * Generates drawing according to the detected class
    * Generates a final image composed by the original picture of the sky and the imagined shape
 * **Share** the processed and generated picture in twitter